MalyQu/Notify/README.md

 # Notify
-Website to note everything and create progres bar for projects
+Website to note everything and create progress bar for projects